Medium Ada

 communicate with the dead."

-Described as sweet and motherly, Besinnet's own mother died when she was 7.
+Described as sweet and motherly, Ada's own mother died when she was 7.
 She

 was raised by a well-to-do Old West End family, the matron of which believed in